+Record Туре Comment

+119 Measurements One of those records is required, but #120 is recommended

-Comment Record Type 119 Measurements One of these records is required, but #120 is recommended 120 Measurements 115 Ephemeris Required.
+120 Measurements One of these records is required, but #120 is recommended

+115 Ephemeris Required.

 110 Position Recommended for GrafNet users.

 109 Antenna Height Written to STA file.

 113 Event Mark Written to STA file.